RoryChrist/Joinery.Data/Readme.md

 # Joinery.Data

-Joinery.Data is a lightweight data access library for .NET and SQL Server.
+Joinery.Data is a lightweight data access library for .NET and SQL Server, featuring:

-The library features:

 - LINQ expression support for basic SELECT, INSERT, UPDATE and DELETE statements
 - SQL support for complex queries